 The Sennheiser Smart Control app is a good tool to enhance your listening experience with the Sennheiser Momentum 3 Wireless.
 You have access to a great parametric EQ and can save presets as well.
 You can cycle through 3 different levels of ANC and these headphones have a Tile device finder as well.

 Update 12/03/2019: We fixed the issue with our dongle that was preventing us from measuring the Default SBC latency with these headphones.
 The review and text have been updated.

 The Sennheiser Momentum 3 are Bluetooth 5.0 compatible and can connect to two devices simultaneously, which can be useful at the office if you often switch between your PC and phone.
 They also support NFC for a quicker and easier pairing procedure.

-The latency of the Sennheiser Momentum 3 is decent.
-We had issues testing its default latency as the headset wouldn’t connect to our SBC dongle, but the results for the aptX and aptX-LL are good.
+The Sennheiser Momentum 3's latency is decent over the SBC codec and is slightly lower than most Bluetooth headphones.
+On the upside, they also support aptX and aptX-LL, which both offer very low latency.
 You shouldn’t notice any delay when using those headphones for watching video content.
 They also support the AAC codec.

 You can get audio on pretty much any device that has a 1/8” audio jack, but the integrated microphone doesn't work.
 Also, you can get audio via the USB adapter on a PC.
 You can use the USB-C to USB-C cable to get audio on phones as well.